-We Perform Ernst Kirchner art authentication.
-Ernst Kirchner appraisal.
-Ernst Kirchner certificates of authenticity (COA).
-Ernst Kirchner analysis, research, scientific tests, full art authentications.
+We perform Ernst Kirchner art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Ernst Kirchner or we will sell it for you.

 Ernst Kirchner was a German expressionist painter and printmaker and one of the founders of the artists group Die Brücke or “The Bridge.”
 Born in Aschaffenburg, Germany, Kirchner studied architecture in Dresden beginning in 1901.
 While in Dresden, he befriended three other young architecture students, Erich Heckel, Karl Schmidt-Rottluff, and Fritz Bleyl.
 This young group was drawn together by their desire to become painters as well as by their dislike of modern painting.
 They began calling themselves Die Brücke, which described their liking of “all revolutionary and surging elements”.
 The group sought inspiration in such painters as Vincent Van Gogh, Paul Gauguin, and Edvard Munch as well as the primitive arts of Africa and the Pacific Islands.

 Kirchner’s own artistic development began with woodcuts he created in the years before 1900.
 After studying architecture, he studied painting in Munich and was influenced there by Art Nouveau styles as well as by the woodcuts of Albrecht Dürer.
 In Munich, Kirchner’s style of painting developed as he began using bold colors, reminiscent of Gauguin, and wild brushstrokes reminiscent of Van Gogh.
 His portrayal of subjects conveys an emotional intensity similar to that found in the woodcuts of Dürer and Munch.